exonum/exonum-doc/src/get-started/first-java-service.md

 TODO: As an exercise, we may suggest to extend the error checks:
   - Forbid transfer to yourself
   - Forbid transfer to empty owner

+On top of that, we may suggest to fix the following scenario:
+  - Transfer Dave -> John
+  - Transfer John -> Dave
+  - Transfer Dave -> John — FAIL!
+A seed is needed.
 -->

 #### Service Constructor